alexpopdev/Blog-samples/ng2-101/README.md

 # ng2-101
-An Angular 2 101 example
+An Angular 2 101 example for parent and child components

 Prerequisites: Node.js and TypeScript